Learning Disabilities Service

 In order to establish whether someone meets these criteria, an eligibility assessment will sometimes need to be carried out.
 This enables the team to assess all three areas mentioned above.
 At this assessment, the service will also find out more about someone's difficulties and consider if they are the best team to help.

 If social care input is needed, then an individual must also meet the Care Act criteria.
-If they are under 25, they will receive social care through the 0-25 service.
+If they are under the age of 25, they will receive social care through the 0-25 service.

 How to Refer